Deizyy/DV/README.md

 # challenges
 - After the initial deployment of the code, the HTM page was not found after all the required links.
 Understanding why this happened and changing the BP
 - Which cloud to use, and upload the project to the cloud
+- Initially the project was saved in a subfolder so the cloud was unable to upload it properly in sync with the git.
+I was able to figure it out after using the internet.

 # design descisions
 - first I'm thinking about mvc, But in this project it is not necessary and complicates it